Last Updated: April 2026

 .2406041116596.jpg)

-The accumulation of moisture is another major cause of GFCI tripping, especially in Jacksonville and along the Florida coast.
-Outdoor GFCI outlets are the most vulnerable, and rain is the most common culprit.
-However, due to the tropical climate of Florida, high humidity can also cause moisture buildup and make it harder for any water trapped in a receptacle box to evaporate.
+Moisture buildup is a major cause of GFCI tripping, especially in Jacksonville and along the Florida coast.
+Outdoor GFCI outlets are the most vulnerable to moisture, and rain is the most common culprit.
+Florida's tropical climate means high humidity can also cause moisture to accumulate inside receptacle boxes and make it harder for any trapped water to evaporate.

 3. Overloaded Circuit — Why Does My GFCI Keep Tripping After Reset?

-Circuit overload occurs when more amperage flows through an electric wire or circuit than it can handle.
-This may happen if you connect malfunctioning or defective appliances.
-Loose, corroded wires or connections may also be to blame.
-Once the GFCI outlet senses an overload, it trips or "breaks" the circuit.
+Circuit overload occurs when more amperage flows through a wire or circuit than it can handle.
+This happens with malfunctioning appliances, loose connections, or corroded wiring.
+Once the GFCI outlet senses an overload, it trips the circuit.

 4. Electrical Fault — Could Bad Wiring Be Tripping My GFCI?

-If your GFCI outlet trips consistently, it could be an electric fault resulting from faulty structural wiring.
-An electrical outlet connected to the same circuit could also be the source of the problem, especially if it was not part of the original wiring of your home.
-In the case of an electrical fault, you will need a professional electrician to fix the problem.
+If your GFCI outlet trips consistently, it could be the result of a faulty structural wiring issue.
+An electrical outlet connected to the same circuit could also be the source of the problem - especially if it was not part of the original wiring in your home.
+In the case of an electrical fault, a professional electrician is needed to diagnose and repair the wiring safely.

 5. Faulty Outlet — Do GFCI Outlets Go Bad Over Time?